rmrector/script.artwork.beef/README.md

 ### Installing

-At the moment it depends on a couple of python modules not available in the official Kodi repo, and my own goofy devhelper, so it will be simplest to install my [dev repository], ([GitHub]), and then install from "Program add-ons", and Kodi will take care of downloading the dependencies.
+It still has one dependency not available in the official Kodi repo, so it will be simplest to install my [dev repository], ([GitHub]), then install Artwork Beef from "Program add-ons", and Kodi will take care of downloading the dependency.
 The context items can also be installed from the repo from "Context menus".

 [dev repository]: https://github.com/rmrector/repository.rector.stuff/raw/master/repository.rector.stuff/repository.rector.stuff-1.0.0.zip
 [GitHub]: https://github.com/rmrector/repository.rector.stuff